 RX-21101 is in a pre-clinical stage of development, and in June 2015, was selected by the National Cancer Institute's Nanotechnology Characterization Laboratory for its preclinical characterization program to facilitate the advancement of RX-21101 towards human clinical trials.
-Expenses related to our pre-clinical candidates decreased for the three months ended June 30, 2015 compared to the same period in 2014, yet increased for the six months June 30, 2015 compared to the same period in 2014 primarily as a result of the timing of costs incurred for ongoing preclinical studies.
+Expenses related to our pre-clinical candidates decreased for the three and nine months ended September 30, 2015 compared to the same period in 2014 primarily as a result of the timing of costs incurred for ongoing preclinical studies.